henrikingo/impress.js/README.md

 ### Examples and demos

 The [Classic Slides](http://henrikingo.github.io/impress.js/examples/classic-slides/) demo is targeted towards beginners, or can be used as a template for presentations that look like the traditional PowerPoint slide deck.
+Over time, it also grew into the example presentation that uses most of the features and addons available.

 More examples and demos can be found on [Examples and demos wiki page](http://github.com/impress/impress.js/wiki/Examples-and-demos).